AdobeDocs/experience-manager-65.en/help/sites-developing/spa-getting-started-angular.md

 For further details about the dynamic model to component mapping and how it works within SPAs in AEM, see the article [Dynamic Model to Component Mapping for SPAs](/help/sites-developing/spa-dynamic-model-to-component-mapping.md).

-If you wish to implement SPAs in AEM for a framework other than React or Angular or simply wish to take a deep dive into how the SPA SDK for AEM works, refer to the [SPA Blueprint](/help/sites-developing/spa-blueprint.md) article.
+If you wish to implement SPAs in AEM for a framework other than React or Angular or simply wish to take a deep dive into how the SPA SDK for AEM works, see the [SPA Blueprint](/help/sites-developing/spa-blueprint.md) article.